SetBased/php-helper-cast/README.md

   * string(1) "1"
   * bool(true)

-Hence, only these values can be casted safely to booleans and vice versa.
+Hence, only these values can be cast safely to booleans and vice versa.

 # Installing